 What is the base of your pigeons?

 My world famous White Emperors are my main family.
-I also have some Janssens Klak Kooopmans x champion Village Lad for the shorter races, and for longer 600 mile races Marsden Flint Grizzles, that I crossed with my Emperor family.
-I was also extremely lucky to purchase two direct white Jos Thone cocks and they have bred some magnificent pigeons in 2011.
+I also have some champion Village Lad cross Janssens Klak Kooopmans for the shorter races, and for longer 600 mile races I have introduced Nouwen-Paesen and Jelle Jellena birds to cross with my Marsden Flint Grizzles, which have performed fantastically over the past year combined with the Emperor line.
+I was also extremely lucky to purchase two direct white Jos Thone cocks and they have bred some magnificent pigeons.
 I’m looking forward to entering this bloodline in one-loft races around the world.

 Can you describe your present loft?